 3.14 There is also potential to work with local stakeholder groups and those who live and work in the vicinity of the river to help deliver the strategy.
+Opportunities will be taken where appropriate to encourage the active participation of these groups in the enhancement and management of the river corridor.
 Norwich City Council's 'Get Involved' programme coordinates community participation to address local issues, which can include litter reduction and environmental improvements for example.
 Such community activity can have multiple benefits, including improved health and wellbeing and community development for example, in addition to enhancing the local environment.
 The process of community participation also encourages local communities to identify important local assets, such as open spaces and heritage features, which can then be improved through targeted action.
 The RWSP will work with the council's Community Enabling Team to help focus such activity on the river corridor where possible, and to maximise the use of local volunteers with an interest in improving the river.